 A&E – contributing creative/comedy copywriter for website (w/ digital kitchen)

-Tessera Publishing – writer of website and promotional material; editor of product copy; created company name
+Tessera Publishing – writer of website and promotional material; editor of product copy; creator of company branding

 American Academy of Pediatricians – creative director and writer of promotional videos (w/ The Shadow Gang)

-Man in the Seats – writer of 6 comedy segments shown nationally (w/ digital kitchen)
+Man in the Seats – writer/director of 6 comedy segments shown nationally (w/ digital kitchen)

-Connections – writer of Microsoft promotional short (w/ digital kitchen)
+Frightline – co-writer of animated short shown nationally on 1700 screens (w/ digital kitchen)

 Fan on the Street – writer/director/host of Chicago Blackhawks piece (w/ digital kitchen)

-Interbrand Schecter – three years of freelance naming, focus group and market research analysis work
+Interbrand Schecter – naming, leading focus groups and market research analysis work over three years

-Paul Simon for President – regional advance man and press secretary
+Paul Simon for President – regional advance and press secretary

 UW Sports News – Wisconsin Athletic Department staff writer of features and releases for three years

 A Midwestern electronics store serves as a microcosm of America, circa 1988.
-“Newbie” JC Pepin quickly finds out that on the sales floor it’s swim with the sharks or sleep with the fishes in this ensemble comedy.
+“Newbie” Chase Stevens quickly finds out that on the sales floor it’s swim with the sharks or sleep with the fishes in this ensemble comedy feature.